“Saying Tiger Woods loves the media is like saying that I can’t stand beer.” – KP

 Ahh, Rex Ryan – he’s outspoken and not afraid to be quoted by anyone or anything.
 But boy-oh- boy did he ever leave some fuel on display for the rest of the league to see.
-And in my opinion – I don’t think the Jets will be champs this year, but I can still appreciate Ryan’s confidence.
+And in my opinion – I don’t think the Jets will be champs this year.
+Still, I can appreciate Ryan’s confidence.

 “We are excited to work Indiana Sports Corp. and Lucas Oil Stadium to finalize an agreement to hold the inaugural Big Ten football championship game in the city of Indianapolis,” said Big Ten commissioner Jim Delany a few days ago.

-I like it for a few reasons: First, the title game will happen and second, because Indy is a central location for the conference title game – and in a new stadium, too.
-But I must admit, I LOVED the story where the folks in Green Bay were mentioned as being interested in hosting this game – and I do hope that some day, Lambeau Field will be a place where the Big Ten Championship is played.
+I like it for a few reasons.
+First, the title game will happen.
+Second, Indy is a central location for the conference title game – and in a new stadium, too.
+But I must admit, I LOVED the story where the folks in Green Bay were mentioned as being interested in hosting this game.
+I do hope that some day, Lambeau Field will be a place where the Big Ten Championship is played.

 “hello green town.
 Ok what u got 4 nicknames?
 Make um good,” Shaquille O’Neal said on his Twitter account after signing a deal with the Boston Celtics earlier this week.

-The post mentions some of the nickname suggestions so far – and the only extras that come to my mind include, “ShaC” and “The Big Wicked”.
+The post mentions some of the nickname suggestions so far.
+The only extras that come to mind include “ShaC” and “The Big Wicked”.
 Hey, I never said they were good!

 “I got the right call and this is a team I really want to be a part of,” former Kansas star and undrafted rookie Sherron Collins said in regards to his signing with the Charlotte Bobcats.